 "When in the recording state, users can also switch between various other media modes, whether gaming, television, and so on."

 At the moment, Microsoft's focus on television is firmly centred on catch up.
-If it does indeed add this PVR functionality into the Xbox 720, then it will be encroaching on Virgin's and Sky's territories which could make things very interesting.
+If it does indeed add this PVR functionality into the Xbox 720 (now known as the Xbox One,) then it will be encroaching on Virgin's and Sky's territories which could make things very interesting.